 - You get support from your teacher and other staff members.

 - You develop your communication skills, including digital vocabulary.

 - You can use it as experience on your CV.

 If you are interested in becoming a digital champion please talk to your tutor.

 Ask the Principal Podcast

 Morley Radio produces a monthly podcast in which students and staff from across the college are invited to engage in candid conversation with the college Principal, Dr Andrew Gower.
-You can listen below to a recent episode which focuses on Student Voice at Morley and features Student Governor, Lesley Mills.
+You can listen below to a previous episode which focuses on Student Voice at Morley and features then-Student Governor, Lesley Mills.

 If you are interested in joining Dr Gower for a conversation, please contact Morley Radio: email@example.com